William Kwok

-William Kwok (郭威賢; born 1972) is a Chinese-American martial artist and promoter of martial arts education.
-Nicknamed "Kung Fu Gentleman", Kwok founded the Martial Arts Education Society, a non-profit organization which promotes martial arts education and traditional martial arts culture.
+William Wai-Yin Kwok (郭威賢; born 1972) is a Chinese-American martial arts educator and community safety advocate.
+He is the founder of the Martial Arts Education Society (MAES), a non-profit organization that promotes martial arts education and community engagement.
+In 2025, MAES collaborated with community and city partners to launch Safe · Seen · Strong, a citywide initiative promoting community safety education.
 He also served as the co-chair of Harvard Alumni for Education in New York City.